valerialadashvilitech/Bitcoin-SP500-2021-Analysis/README.md

 - **Strategic Verdict**: Bitcoin can serve as a powerful growth supplement for portfolios with high risk tolerance, but it is not suitable as a standalone safe-haven asset.

 ## How to View

+**Project Report (PDF)**:
+Click on the PDF file directly in the repository — GitHub renders it natively in your browser, so you can view all charts, tables, insights, and the full formatted report without downloading.

 Since GitHub does not render Excel charts and dashboards natively:

 1. Click on the .xlsx file in the repository.